nextflow-io/training/docs/nf_template/3_create.md

 -   `base.config`: sensible defaults for pipeline resource requests.
 -   `igenomes.config`: configuration settings required to access the igenomes registry.
--   `modules.config`: additional module directives amd arguments.
+-   `modules.config`: additional module directives and arguments.
 -   `test.config`: a profile to run the pipeline with minimal test data.
 -   `test_full.config`: a profile to run the pipeline with a full-sized test dataset.